Federal Emergency Management Agency (FEMA)

 EDEN works to develop or enhance educational resources on disasters and to educate and train state cooperative extension services staff.
 The EDEN Web site provides extensive information about the network and many of the disaster preparedness, response, recovery, and mitigation resources the network has identified or prepared.
 EDEN maintains a shared database of disaster-related resources available from member states in addition to direct links to extension service disaster information available online.
 The site also provides a directory of state EDEN delegates with complete contact information.

-U.S. Department of Health and Human Services Disasters and Emergencies
+U.S. Department of Health and Human Services Office of the Assistant Secretary for Preparedness and Response

-The Department of Health and Human Services Disasters and Emergencies web site provides categorized information relating to terrorism and other disasters.
+The Department of Health and Human Services Office of the Assistant Secretary for Preparedness and Response web site provides categorized information relating to public health aspects of terrorism and other disasters.
 Topics include biological, chemical and radiological weapons; bioterrorism; disasters and emergencies; emergency medical services; environmental disasters; natural disasters and extreme weather; mental health and traumatic events; and safety of the water supply.

 Among its many missions, the National Renewable Energy Laboratory includes the integration of sustainable development and renewable energy into disaster preparedness, response, relief, recovery, and mitigation.
 This portion of the lab's Web site highlights technology, programs, publications, and other resources to further that end.